cyborgway-org/awesome-transhumanism/LIST.md

 - [Genealogy of the Posthuman](https://criticalposthumanism.net) - The Genealogy of the Posthuman provides an online companion to posthumanism’s histories and current concerns.
 Addressing an expanding range of themes and ideas, it is made up of entries informed by the objectives of re-examination and critique of posthumanism’s acknowledged, unsuspected and evolving dimensions.
 The Genealogy is an open and international project and welcomes interventions by academics, researchers and doctoral students working on the posthuman and related fields.
 Critical posthumanism investigates and contextualizes the transformative potential of these developments and relates them to past and existing traditions, ideas and practices.

+- [Olden Labs](https://oldenlabs.com) - We are dedicated to building the tools and technologies that enable animal testing less invasively, with higher quality data with fewer animals using robotics, AI and genetic engineering.

+- [Cyberhuman](https://cyberhuman.tech) - venture builder.
+We're launching a biotech venture to protect human awareness via the achievement of a bionic analogue to organic existence in nearest 20 years.

 ### AGI

 - [SingularityNET](https://singularitynet.io)- SingularityNET is the world’s leading decentralised AI marketplace, running on blockchain.
 Our core mission is the development of Artificial General Intelligence (AGI) for a beneficial technological Singularity.